railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

    configuration file read-only so that there is no prospect of changing it from the client.
    Either way, a server systems administrator can change it if you forget it.

-   So if your system is set to allow it, you can change the superadmin password through the GTK client from the menu :menuselection:`File --> Databases --> Administrator Password`, or through the web client by logging out (click the :guilabel:`Logout` link), clicking :guilabel:`Databases` on the login screen, and then clicking the :guilabel:`Password` button on the Management screen.
+   So if your system is set to allow it, you can change the superadmin password through the client by using the `Send reset password link by email` button of user form

    The location of the server configuration file is typically defined by starting the server with the ``--config`` command line option.

 .. figure:: images/change_superadmin_pwd.png
-   :scale: 65
+   :scale: 55
    :align: center

    *Changing the super-administrator password through the web client*